nschlia/ffmpegfs/WINDOWS.md

 #### Troubleshooting

-When ffmepgfs.exe refuses to run with the following message:
+When ffmpegfs.exe refuses to run with the following message:

 ```
  "link_up(): shmget error (88) Function not implemented" -> Cygserver not running